Skin Mites Linked to Scabies, Rosacea, and Blepharitis

 Scientists know that Demodex mites live in human skin, including the skin at the base of the eyelashes.
 They also know that the number of mites increases under certain conditions.

 An increase in the Demodex population causes disease in other mammals, such as dogs.
 It therefore seems possible that the mites might cause disease in humans, too.
 This won't be known for certain until more research is done, though.
 Hopefully the situation will be clarified soon.
-If researchers discover that the mites can cause human diseases, they may then be able to find cures for these diseases.
+If researchers discover that the mites can cause human diseases, they may then be able to find new and perhaps better treatments for these diseases.
+Fortunately, doctors already have ways to help people with rosacea or blepharitis as well as people with scabies.

 © 2013 Linda Crampton